Comprehensive spine care for neck and back conditions

 Scheduling your initial appointment with a physical therapist instead of a primary care doctor can help you save time and money.
 We’ve found that physical therapy is often the best course of treatment for spine conditions in most cases.
 And, studies have shown that seeing a physical therapist first can lead to better outcomes and patient satisfaction.

 Physical therapists perform a physical exam of your spine, similar to an exam done by primary care doctors or spine specialists.
 We’ll be able to diagnose your condition and guide you to the best treatments for you.
-Our physical therapists are able to treat a wide range of complex spine conditions, from the common to the chronic and complex.

 We offer comprehensive treatments for spine conditions.
 Whether you’re struggling with low back pain, a herniated disc or something more complex, we’ll guide you toward the most effective treatment option.